graphicsdesk/spectate/README.md

 </pre>
 See [this doc](https://docs.google.com/document/u/1/d/1C6WPRpabD6YXjQK3VnvjGy02fgxaARHbJTirm3Rzf8I/edit) for your access key.

 4. Run `cat ~/.aws/credentials`.
-If the output is the contents of the file you just made, you should now be able to run `spectate publish`.
+If the output is the contents of the file you just made, you should now be able to run any publish command.